 Starting a new school can be a daunting time for any child.
 For children who have been adopted, there can be many additional layers of complexity.
-This short guide gives an overview of some issues facing adopted children and their families, and practical suggestions as to how schools and families can work together to enable an adopted child to settle into their new school and to thrive there.
+This short guide gives an overview of some issues facing adopted children and their families, and practical strategies to help schools and families work together to enable an adopted child to settle into their new school and to thrive there.